dgonzales1222/greends-ipython-assignments/assignment_01/README.md

 - Problem Set 2 - [Coke Machine](https://cs50.harvard.edu/python/psets/2/coke/)
 - Problem Set 2 - [Vanity Plates](https://cs50.harvard.edu/python/psets/2/plates/)

-All files were verified and committed to the CS50 repository prior to submission on the E-Learning platform.
+DISCLAIMER: All files were verified and committed to the CS50 repository prior to submission on the E-Learning platform.